dustinpfister/blog_posts/_posts/threejs-directional-light.md

 ### 1.1 - Know a thing or two about materials

-Beyond knowing how to add a light source, or any kind of object to a scene, it is also required to know that not all materials will respond to light such as the basic and normal materials.
+It is really not that hard to create and add add a light source to a threejs project, However just adding a light should to an scene object, or some other kind of object based off of object3d is just part of the process of doing things with light.
+It is also required to know that not all materials will respond to light sources, such as the mesh basic material, and the mesh normal material just to name a few that are not going to work with light.
 When I work with light I often go with the standard material, but there are some additional options when it comes to materials.

 ## 2 - Directional Light threejs example